TheShai81/data259-cookies/data/README.md

 ## GitHub Datasets

 **cookie_survey_responses.csv**: This csv contains all the responses to our Google Form.
-All questions are, in their entirety, the field names, and all answers are, in their entirety, the cell values.
+The field names are the index of each question (and the timestamp column) while the first row of the dataset contains all of the questions as plain text.
+All answers are, in their entirety, the cell values.

 ## OneDrive Datasets